pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 ## Add a Supporting Organization to Site

 One of the best things about Pantheon is the ability to collaborate with agencies and shops on web projects.
-If you have contracted with a [Pantheon Partner Agency](https://pantheon.io/plans/partner-program?docs), you can add them to the site as a Supporting Organization, which will give their company access to help build, launch, or maintain your site.
+If you have contracted with a [Pantheon Partner Agency](https://pantheon.io/plans/partner-program?docs) or have a Professional Workspace with a Gold Account Plan, you can add them to the site as a Supporting Organization, which will give their company access to help build, launch, or maintain your site.

 Workspace Administrators, Users in Charge, or Site Owners can add a [Supporting Organization](/guides/account-mgmt/workspace-sites-teams/sites#associate-a-site-to-a-workspace).